floriankraemer/floriankraemer.github.io/_posts/2024-02-01-Why-dont-you-replace-that-old-thing.markdown

 tags: software-architecture
 ---

-Recently on an online discussion forum this statement was made:
+Sometimes people are very eager and quick to say "Just replace X!" but don't consider the deeper implications of changing an integral part of a companies system.
+This article was inspired by a statement mate recently by someone stating this:

 > Migrating away from COBOL is kinda expensive and risky.

 The author of that statement was asked to elaborate on it.
 However the author did not bother to reply but I found it quiet interesting to shed some light on it.
-Especially the question was seemingly asked by somebody without an IT background.
+Especially because the question was seemingly asked by somebody without an IT background.

 ## The problem